Ashtanga Yoga Guildford

 1. Asana practice is the body’s means of connecting with the mind through controlled breath and movement;

-2. Chanting is the body’s means of deepening its connection with the mind through, controlled breath, concentration and the making of the sound itself.
+2. Chanting is the body’s means of deepening its connection with the mind through, remaining seated for a protracted period, controlled breath, concentration and the making of the sound itself.

 3. Meditation is the body and mind connecting with the higher mind and spirit through focussed, concentrated stillness in silent sitting and/or chanting aloud or silently.